 The Board is responsible for the overall corporate governance of Iluka including approving and overseeing Iluka's strategic direction, strategies and financial objectives, assessing the performance of management and reporting on Iluka's performance.
-The Board delegates to the Managing Director and senior management matters involving the implementation of corporate strategy and management of Iluka's day-to-day activities.

-The following table sets out the matters which are expressly reserved to the Board and those, which are delegated to management under the Board Charter.
+The following table sets out the matters which are expressly reserved to the Board and those which are delegated to management under the Board Charter.